 Are Bitcoin and Ethereum Fast Cryptocurrencies?

 The cryptocurrencies listed here represent some of the fastest cryptocurrency transaction processing networks.
-It isn’t comprehensive; I’m sure readers will quickly recommend ICON, NEM, Ardor, Spectrecoin, NEO, and other crypto platforms with rapid transactions and scalable transaction processing.
+It isn’t comprehensive; I’m sure readers will quickly recommend ICON, Ardor, Spectrecoin, NEO, and other crypto platforms with rapid transactions and scalable transaction processing.

 You probably note that the major players, Bitcoin and Ethereum, are nowhere in sight.
 Bitcoin and Ethereum cannot compete with the alternative cryptocurrencies on this list.